Fakhr al-Din al-Razi: Biography

 Fakhr al-Din first studied with his father, Ḍiyāʾ al-Dīn al-Makkī, himself a scholar of some repute whose magnum opus in kalam has recently been rediscovered in part, and later at Merv and Maragheh, where he was one of the pupils of Majd al-Din al-Jili, who in turn had been a disciple of al-Ghazali.
 He was a leading proponent of the Ash'ari school of theology.

 His commentary on the Quran was the most-varied and many-sided of all extant works of the kind, comprising most of the material of importance that had previously appeared.
 He devoted himself to a wide range of studies and is said to have expended a large fortune on experiments in alchemy.
 He taught at Ray (Central Iran) and Ghazni (eastern Afghanistan), and became head of the university founded by Mohammed ibn Tukush at Herat (western Afghanistan).

 In his later years, he also showed interest in mysticism, though this never formed a significant part of his thought.
 He died in Herat (Afghanistan) in 1209 (606 AH), where his tomb is still venerated today.
+Many believe he was poisoned by the Karrāmīyah.